himanshuraiml/Deep-Learning-Repository/README.md

 -----
 ### Contributing
 Have anything in mind that you think is awesome and would fit in this list?
-Feel free to send a [pull request](https://github.com/ashara12/awesome-deeplearning/pulls).
+Feel free to send a [pull request](https://github.com/himanshuraiml/Deep-Learning-Repository/pulls).

 -----
 ## License

 [![CC0](http://i.creativecommons.org/p/zero/1.0/88x31.png)](http://creativecommons.org/publicdomain/zero/1.0/)

-To the extent possible under law, [Christos Christofidis](https://linkedin.com/in/Christofidis) has waived all copyright and related or neighboring rights to this work.